-Planning and executing the migration properly will help your blog recover faster from the migration.
+Planning and executing the migration properly will help your blog recover faster, from traffic loss caused by the migration.

 - You'll start with a new URL, which will be unknown by the search engines.
 Your blog won't get as much new reader traffic, until it's indexed completely, under the new URL.